ResChougule/1-Sales-Strategy-Analysis/README.md

 Financial scenarios were created to simulate the impact of installment financing on revenue growth, adoption rates, and profitability.

-our next steps are to:
+My next steps are to:

 1. Review the financial statements
 2. Evaluate the year-over-year changes to notable finance metrics